aebersold/yocto/README.md

 # yocto CMS

-yocto is a minimal flat file CMS.
+yocto is a minimal flat file CMS written in PHP.
 All content is stored in a single text file using JSON.
 There is nothing more to it.
 It comes with a password protected admin interface.
 There is no page tree, no users, no file uploads.

 I needed something wich means "really small".
 Yocto is the smallest offical SI prefix, hence the name.